Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Opt out of junk mailings, tele-marketers calls and e-mail lists.
 It is easy and free:

-"You can choose to stop receiving 'prescreened' offers of credit from credit and insurance companies by calling 1-888-567-8688."
-This message came with a cell phone service offer.
-I did it and stopped the offers for 5 years for my husband and I.
+Stopping Prescreened Credit Card Offers.
+"You can choose to stop receiving 'prescreened' offers of credit from credit and insurance companies by calling 1-888-567-8688.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.